The Herbert Benson, MD

 » ATTEND IN PERSON in Boston, MA at the Fairmont Copley Plaza Hotel.
 Faculty provide dedicated time for Q&A with participants.

 Save $100.
-The tuition listed above is for physicians; see the course fee table for pricing for other health professionals.
+The tuition listed above is for most health professionals; see the course fee table for pricing for residents and fellows.
 To ensure your participation at the lowest possible cost, early registration is strongly recommended.

 Continuing Education